JeesooHa/8team/README.md

 3. Adding Boss monster - one more image  (done)

-4. stage 2 - Blackground : Image which has long length of width
+4. stage 2 - Background : Image which has long length of width

 5. Ultimate skill -> Remove all bullets of enemies (done)